winksaville/cq-cube/README.md

 cadquery discusion group [here](https://github.com/CadQuery/cadquery/discussions/1798).

 I then created min-wp-top to better aquaint myself with the cadquery library and the techniques used in the lorenz-fn and lorenz-wp examples.
+Also explore-wp-text explores various ways to use the cadquery workplane to create text

 Before running any of the applications, ensure you have the required dependencies installed see, [initial setup](#initial-setup).
-And then after initial setup be sure the cq environment is activated using `conda activate cq`.
+And then after initial setup be sure the cq environment is activated using `mamba activate cq` or `conda activate cq`.

 - Tested on Linux might work on Windows, and Mac.

-## Usage

-### Activating the Environment
+## Activating the Environment

 Activate the environment using: